technicalguru/docker-mailserver/examples/kubernetes/README.md

 kubectl apply -f services/mariadb.yaml
 ```

-Check the `deployments/mariadb`file.
+Check the `deployments/mariadb.yaml` file.
 Adjust the password (root) and the host volume
 definition if required.
 Also notice that you will need to stick the Pod to a specific
 node in your cluster in case you use the example of a host volume.
 See the Postfix setup
 for an example.